3000d/Graber/README.md

 This 3D printer design is base on the Prusa I3 Graber, wich is a laser cut version of Prusa I3.

 This version is made for metric fastenings.
 It contains a Illustrator file with symbols, so that most common shapes can be modified a single time.
+This makes the design parametric - well, sort of.

 License
 =======